top of page

 Claudia Fine, LCSW, MPH

 Claudia Fine, LCSW, MPH has worked in the field of eldercare for over 30 years.
 A pioneer in the field of geriatric care management, she has served in many industry and community leadership roles.
 She served as Executive Vice President of SeniorBridge Family Companies and subsequently Chief of Professional Services at Humana At Home after Humana’s acquisition of SeniorBridge in 2012.
 She was a founding partner of New York City-based Fine & Newcombe Associates, a highly regarded firm in the private eldercare field, and is the former President of the National Association of Professional Geriatric Care Managers.
 She also is the recipient of the prestigious Hunter College School of Social Work Award for Outstanding Service to Social Work in Aging.
-Claudia obtained her BA at Brandeis University and her Master of Social Work at the Hunter College and Master of Public Health from Columbia University.
+Ms. Fine obtained her BA at Brandeis University and her Master of Social Work at the Hunter College and Master of Public Health from Columbia University.
+Ms. Fine continues her part time practice consulting with family caregivers of aging individuals with complex chronic illnesses including dementia.

 Barbara-Paris.jpg